 Another variable that occasionally can result in school enrollment fluctuation is the number of students that are home schooled by parents.
 In some regions of New York State these numbers are significant and growing.
-Consequently we always examine the trend locally in these numbers.
+Consequently it is important to examine the trend locally in these numbers.
 The table that follows shows the number of students that have been/are home schooled in Unatego from 2011-12 to the present year.
 It is quite clear that these numbers are relatively small and stable.
-Consequently, we see no need in making adjustments to our enrollment projections as previously shown.
+Consequently, we see no need in making adjustments to our enrollment projections as previously shown as a result of the number of home schooled students.

-Table 4 Number of Resident Students Home Schooled 2011-12 to 2015-16
+Table 5.3 Number of Resident Students Home Schooled 2011-12 to 2015-16

 School Year Number

 2011-12 26

 2012-13 31

 2013-14 30

 2014-15 32

 2015-16 22